 MacDonald Funeral Home offers packages but everything can be customized and personalized.
 Caskets, vaults and urns are on display but catalogues are available for further selection.
 As a full service funeral home, MacDonald Funeral Home handles cremations, out of state transfers, anatomical donations to universities, and can assist with insurance assignments.

-Mr. MacDonald is a member of the Temple Terrace Chamber of Commerce.
-He and his wife, Betty, have been married for 29 years and have two children, 24 year old Tyler Joseph and 19 year old Jordan Nicole.
-The family lives in Land 0' Lakes, Florida for the past 16 years.
+Mr. MacDonald and his wife, Betty, have been married for 31 years and have two children, 26 year old Tyler Joseph and 21 year old Jordan Nicole.
+The family lives in Land 0' Lakes, Florida for the past 18 years.